dd9jn/rfc4880bis/rfc4880bis.md

   * A one-octet version number.
 The only defined value is 1.
-There won't be any future versions of this packet because the MDC system has been superseded by the AEAD Encrypted Data packet.
+There won't be any future versions of this packet because the MDC system has been superseded by the OCB Encrypted Data packet.

   * Encrypted data, the output of the selected symmetric-key cipher operating in Cipher Feedback mode with shift amount equal to